 Navarro believed that existing demographic and social trends could lead not only to Latino political dominance within the U.S., but perhaps even to secession.
 In 2002 he said: “If in 50 years most of our people are subordinated, powerless, exploited and impoverished, then I will say to you that there are all kinds of possibilities for movements to develop like the ones that we’ve witnessed in the last few years all over the world, from Yugoslavia to Chechnya.
 A secessionist movement is not something that you can put away and say it is never going to happen in the United States.
 Time and history change.”

-During at least the years 2001 to 2009, Navarro was the coordinator of the National Alliance for Human Rights, an organization that favored open borders and ever-expamding rights for illegal aliens.
+During at least the years 2001 to 2009, Navarro was the coordinator of the National Alliance for Human Rights, a California-based organization that favored open borders and ever-expanding rights for illegal aliens.

 In his 2008 book, The Immigration Crisis: Nativism, Armed Vigilantism, and the Rise of a Countervailing Movement, Navarro argued that historically, America’s great economic expansion had resulted chiefly from the exploitation of slave and immigrant labor—most recently, the labor of Mexicans and Latin Americans.

-Navarro published a total of seven books during the course of his life: Mexican American Youth Organization: Avant-Garde of the Chicano Movement in Texas (1995); The Cristal Experiment: A Chicano Struggle for Community Control (1998); La Raza Unida Party: A Chicano Challenge to the U.S. Two-Party Dictatorship (2000); Mexicano Political Experience in Occupied Aztlán: Struggles and Change (2005); The Immigration Crisis: Nativism, Armed Vigilantism and the Rise of a Countervailing Movement (2008); and Global Capitalist Crisis and the Second Great Depression: Egalitarian Systemic Models for Change (2012); and Mexicano and Latino Politics and the Quest for Self Determination: What Needs to be Done (2015), He also completed an eighth, though unpublished, book prior to his death.
+Navarro published a total of seven books during the course of his life: Mexican American Youth Organization: Avant-Garde of the Chicano Movement in Texas (1995); The Cristal Experiment: A Chicano Struggle for Community Control (1998); La Raza Unida Party: A Chicano Challenge to the U.S. Two-Party Dictatorship (2000); Mexicano Political Experience in Occupied Aztlán: Struggles and Change (2005); The Immigration Crisis: Nativism, Armed Vigilantism and the Rise of a Countervailing Movement (2008); Global Capitalist Crisis and the Second Great Depression: Egalitarian Systemic Models for Change (2012); and Mexicano and Latino Politics and the Quest for Self Determination: What Needs to be Done (2015), He also completed an eighth, though unpublished, book prior to his death.